end2endzone/win32Arduino/INSTALL.md

 ## Build servers ##

-win32Arduino supports multiple continuous integration services (build server).
-To make the build process across all services the same, it is recommended to use the following ant scripts.
+win32Arduino supports multiple continuous integration services (build servers).
+To make the build process identical across all services, it is recommended to use the following ant scripts.